An invariant for difference field extensions: Introduction

 A {\it difference field} is a field with a distinguished endomorphism $\si$.
 In this short note, we introduce a new invariant for finitely generated difference field extensions of finite transcendence degree, the {\em distant degree}.
 If $(K,\si)$ is a difference field, and $a$ a finite tuple in some difference field extending $K$, and which satisfies $\si(a)\in K(a)^{alg}$ (the field-theoretic algebraic closure of $K(a)$), we define

-One shows easily that $\dd(a/K)$ is bounded by a classical invariant of difference field extensions, the {\em limit degree} of $a$ over $K$, and which is defined by Our main result is that this number is attained, i.e.: there is some $b\in K(a)_\si$ (the difference field generated by $a$ over $K$) such that $a\in K(b)^{alg}$, and $\dd(b/K)=\ld(b/K)$, see Theorem \ref{sc-thm2}.
+One shows easily that $\dd(a/K)$ is bounded by a classical invariant of difference field extensions, the {\em limit degree} of $a$ over $K$, and which is defined by Our main result, Theorem \ref{sc-thm2}, is that there is some $b\in K(a)_\si$ (the difference field generated by $a$ over $K$) such that $a\in K(b)^{alg}$, and $\dd(b/K)=\ld(b/K)$.
 In characteristic $0$, this result is a consequence of a result of George Willis on scale functions of automorphisms of totally disconnected locally compact groups, see \cite{W1}, \cite{W2}.

 Theorem \ref{sc-thm2} follows immediately from Theorem \ref{sc-thm1}, which asserts that there is $b\in K(a)_\si$ such that $a\in K(b)^{alg}$ and $\si(b)\in K(b,\si^\ell(b))$ for every $\ell>0$.
 This latter result is particularly useful for difference fields - it is quite convenient to find a tuple satisfying $[K(a,\si^\ell(a)):K(a)]=\ld(a/K)^\ell$ for all $\ell>0$.
 We then proceed to derive other properties of these tuples $b$ satisfying ``ld=dd'', see Proposition \ref{prop2}.
 We conclude the study of $\dd$ with Proposition \ref{prop1}, which among other things shows that $\dd(a,b/K)\geq \dd(a/K(b)_\si)\dd(b/K)$.
 Unfortunately, the distant degree is not multiplicative in towers (see \ref{example}).